FarmDyn/documentation/docs/FarmDynDocumentation/ModelDescription/BuildingsAndMachines/machinery.md

 # Farm Machinery and Field Operations
 > **_Abstract_**
 Field operations and associated machinery needs are depicted in high detail.
 For each crop required field operations and related machinery applications are included.
-The machinery requirements are based on the level of mechanization selected in the GUI.
-Based on the mechanization level and information on plot sizes and farm to field distances resource requirements and variable costs are calculated.
+The machinery requirements are based on the level of mechanisation selected in the GUI.
+Based on the mechanisation level and information on plot sizes and farm to field distances resource requirements and variable costs are calculated.

 Different types of machines and field operations are implemented in FarmDyn, using data from two different databases: The *default-database* is manually implemented in FarmDyn.
 The data reports required field operations and related machine applications for grassland management, fertilization operations as well as specific crops for policy implementations (e.g. flowerstrips).
 In addition, it includes data for ~20 default crops.
-Based on the crop-data selection in the GUI, data on field operations and machinery needs can further be imported from a large scale *KTBL-database*.
+Based on the crop-data selection in the Graphical User Interface (GUI), data on field operations and machinery needs can further be imported from a large scale *KTBL-database*.
 The *KTBL-database* includes more than 400 machines and 1500 field operations for ~145 crops.
 It distinguishes between conventional and organic farming systems, reflecting system specific field operations.
-Both databases consider different types of tillage and are differentiated by mechanization levels, which reflect substitution possibilities between labor and capital.
+Both databases consider different types of tillage and are differentiated by mechanisation levels, which reflect substitution possibilities between labor and capital.
 Labour and resource requirements related to machine applications are further conditional on plot sizes and farm to field distances.

 ## Machinery and Machine Attributes